Shoalwater (WA)

 What has been the trend in development approvals over the past five years in the suburb of Shoalwater?

-Looking at development activity over the past five years, the suburb of Shoalwater's approval levels have been below the yearly average of 11, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, the suburb of Shoalwater's approval levels have been slightly above the yearly average of 16, showing modest growth in recent years.

 How many dwellings will be needed to accommodate future population growth in the suburb of Shoalwater?